JoshxJack/Conways-Game-of-Life/README.md

 # Conway's Game of Life

-A simple implementation of Conway's Game of Life using C++ with wxWidgets for the UI.
+A simple implementation of Conway's Game of Life using C# with wxWidgets for the UI.

 ## Description